 For F-1 and J-1 students admitted for D/S, however, unlawful presence will not begin until U.S. Citizenship and Immigration Services (USCIS) or another relevant government authority makes a formal determination that you are here unlawfully.
 For example, if you overstayed 90 days before receiving a formal determination from USCIS that you were in the United States unlawfully, those 90 days would not count towards the 180-day period and the clock for unlawful presence would begin on the date USCIS made that decision.
 These determinations are often made when an F-1 or J-1 student files a change of status application after having overstayed.

-If you have already left the United States,your previous overstay will not necessarily prevent you from returning unless you did accrued 180 days or more of unlawful presence before leaving and are therefore barred from reentry.
+If you have already left the United States, your previous overstay will not necessarily prevent you from returning unless you accrued 180 days or more of unlawful presence before leaving and are therefore barred from reentry.

 If you accrued fewer than 180 days of unlawful presence, you can still apply to return to the United States if you otherwise qualify for another nonimmigrant or immigrant status.
-Be prepared to explain why you overstayed in case you are questioned about it at the consulate or port of entry -- it may be seen as bad sign regarding your credibility or willingness to comply with the terms of your new visa.
-The information about your overstay will have been recorded; CBP notes your departure date when you surrender your I-94 card upon leaving.
+Be prepared to explain why you overstayed if you are questioned about it at the consulate or port of entry.
+It might be seen as bad sign regarding your credibility or willingness to comply with the terms of your new visa.
+The information about your overstay will have been recorded; CBP takes note of visa holders' departure dates.

 If you have overstayed a student or other nonimmigrant visa, consult with an immigration attorney about your rights and responsibilities.
 The immigration attorney can also determine if you have any options after accruing unlawful presence.